If you, like myself, are very much into all things skincare, chances are you’ve heard of using essential oils for beauty.

 *10 drops of Geranium (also great for this purpose) &

-*I added 10 more of Grapefruit, all mixed with the carrier oil in the pic here.
+*10 more drops of Grapefruit, all mixed with the carrier oil in the pic here.

 After massaging the mixture into my skin for a week, there were visible improvements in its ummm… lumpiness?